iggredible/Learn-Vim/ch01_starting_vim.md

 ## Starting Vim the Smart Way

-You can pass the `vim` command with different options and flags, just like any terminal commands.
-One of the options is the command-line command (`+{cmd}` or `-c cmd`).
-As you learn more commands throughout this guide, see if you can apply it on start.
+The `vim` command can take many different options, just like any other terminal command.
+Two options allows to pass a Vim command as a parameter: `+{cmd}` and `-c cmd`.
+As you learn more commands throughout this guide, see if you can apply it when starting Vim.
 Also being a terminal command, you can combine `vim` with many other terminal commands.
 For example, you can redirect the output of the `ls` command to be edited in Vim with `ls -l | vim -`.

-To learn more about Vim terminal command, check out `man vim`.
+To learn more about `vim` command in the terminal, check out `man vim`.
 To learn more about the Vim editor, continue reading this guide along with the `:help` command.